kabads/kabads.github.io/content/tech/2026-05-24-battleships-go-learning.md

 xguess = rand.IntN(xmax-xmin) + xmin
 ```

-Without `+ xmin`, you always guess from the origin regardless of where the window is.
+Without `+ xmin`, you always guess from the origin of the slice (index 0) regardless of where the window is.

 ---